 The protocols for the various pool deck positions are included in the Training Notes for the respective accreditations.
-At the time of preparing these notes, the training notes for Check Starter, Marshal, Starter, Inspectors of Turns and Judge of Strokes include protocols relevant to their positions.
+At the time of preparing these notes, the Training Notes for Check Starter, Clerk of Course, Starter, Inspectors of Turns and Judge of Strokes include protocols relevant to these positions.